• Home

 What I do & What I've done...

-My art represents the strong, continuing connections and unique relationships that I have with my country, land and community, and the respect that I have for my culture and traditions.
-I get my inspiration from my surroundings, recreating elements of Country and telling stories through symbolic representation.
+My work is deeply rooted in culture, storytelling, and connection.
+Through art, I honour the relationships I hold with my Country, land, and community, and express the respect I carry for our traditions, knowledge, and heritage.
+Each piece is a reflection of my continuing cultural journey - an exploration of identity, resilience, and belonging.
+I draw my inspiration from my surroundings, recreating elements of Country and telling stories through symbolic representation.
 I also draw inspirations from my ancestors who have walked this land before us, and who have managed and maintained this land for tens of thousands of years.

-I specialise in commission and custom paintings (including art workshops), and personalised items such as shoes, handbags, name signs, clocks and platter boards.
+I specialise in commission and custom paintings/digital designs; as well as art workshops.
+I also create personalised items such as shoes, handbags, name signs, clocks and platter boards.

 I have painted several commission artworks for organisational Reconciliation Action Plan (RAP) designs, and commission artworks for organisational branding/marketing for NAIDOC and other significant Indigenous dates.
-I have also designed a vinyl mural wall in the Maternity Unit at The Canberra Hospital.
+I have also created 2 designs used as vinyl murals in the Maternity Unit at The Canberra Hospital.

 Art Workshops